 PROTOCOL 1.
 Reflexes (are marked, absent, asymmetric).
 2. Conclusion: the state of reflex reactions is (in norm, impaired).
-The centers (neurons) for the biceps and l triceps muscles reflexes are located in the (CNS department).
+The centers (neurons) for the biceps an nd triceps muscles reflexes are located in the (CNS department).

 Work 13.2.
 PUPILLARY REFLEXES